Ulmus minor 'Atinia Variegata': Cultivation

 Variegated English elm was in commerce from the 18th century.
-In the Royal Victoria Park, Bath, it was listed in the mid-19th century as U. campestris foliis variegatis, "the variegated-leaved common English Elm".
-The Späth nursery of Berlin supplied an U. campestris fol. argenteis marginatis to the Dominion Arboretum, Ottawa, Canada in 1897, which may have been variegated English Elm, as well as an U. campestris variegata argentea (1893) and an U. campestris fol. argenteis variegatis (1899), possibly Silver Elm or Tartan Elm.
+In the Royal Victoria Park, Bath, it was listed in the mid-19th century as U. campestris foliis variegatis, "the variegated-leaved common English elm".
+The Späth nursery of Berlin supplied an U. campestris fol. argenteis marginatis to the Dominion Arboretum, Ottawa, Canada in 1897, which may have been variegated English elm, as well as an U. campestris variegata argentea (1893) and an U. campestris fol. argenteis variegatis (1899), possibly silver elm or tartan elm.
 Hillier & Sons Nursery of Winchester, Hampshire, marketed the tree in the mid-20th century as U. procera 'Argenteo-variegata'.
 U. procera 'Argenteo-variegata' or U. procera 'Variegata' was also cultivated in Sweden, where specimens may survive.

-The variegated cultivar still sold in the UK, the United States, and Australia, though sometimes labelled 'English' elm, is the field elm variety U. minor 'Argenteo-Variegata', Silver elm.
+The variegated cultivar now sold as U. procera 'Argenteo-Variegata' in the UK, US and Australasia, though labelled variegated 'English' elm, is always Silver Elm, U. minor 'Argenteo-Variegata'.
+Variegated English Elm (U. procera) is no longer in nurseries.